-As at December 31, 2021 and 2020, the Company's accrued expenses and other current liabilities (excluding statutory payable) and due to a related party are classified under this category.
+As at December 31, 2022 and 2021, the Company's accrued expenses and other current liabilities (excluding statutory payable) and amounts due to related parties are classified under this category.

 Reclassification of Financial Assets

 The Company reclassifies its financial assets when, and only when, it changes its business model for managing those financial assets.
 The reclassification is applied prospectively from the first day of the first reporting period following the change in the business model (reclassification date).